harsh-ps-2003/CS787/REPORT.md

 ## CS787 Technical Report

+1) If your project is based on a paper:

+a) State that the paper is published in a reputed conference

+b) Mention if you could download/clone the repository, browse and build the source code and dataset

+c) Reproduce the results of the paper on a small subset of the dataset

+d) How close is your reproduction to what the authors reported in the paper?

 ### Scope
 Generate synthetic medical images based on textual descriptions and specified imaging modality (e.g., "breast with tumor, MRI"; "lung with pneumonia, chest X-ray").